davutbayik/bus-usage-forecasting/README.md

 # Bus-Usage-Forecasting

-Time series forecasting problem for predicting bus usages for 9 municipalities.
+Time series forecasting by predicting bus usages during hours of the day for 9 municipalities.
 The project steps involve:

 1) Data Reading and Inspection
 2) Exploratory Data Analysis